Elwood, New Jersey

-Elwood is an unincorporated community and census-designated place (CDP) located within Mullica Township in Atlantic County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 1,437.
+Elwood is an unincorporated community and census-designated place (CDP) located within Mullica Township in Atlantic County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the CDP's population was 1,437.
 At previous censuses, the area was listed by the U.S. Census Bureau as the Elwood-Magnolia CDP.
-The area is served as United States Postal Service ZIP code 08217.
+The area is served as United States Postal Service ZIP Code 08217.